joegreene/Spring-2014-CS-Lab--SI-/Week 5/README.md

 ```

 As a boolean can be assigned `0` or `1` to it, what do you think will happen if you assigned a value,
 say, `42` to it?
-Try it out yourselves.
+Try it out.

 #### Assignment Operator
 As you've seen already in the previous examples, the assignment operator "assigns" a value
 to a variable.
-The value assigned to the variable depends solely on the data type of the
+Signified by `=`, the value assigned to the variable depends solely on the data type of the
 variable.

 The assignment operator works right to left, that is, the right value gets assigned to the